Polychlorinated Biphenyls (PCBs)

 Geosynthetics International 15(3):173-183(2008)

 A surface PRB was installed at a remote site in the Canadian Arctic to address runoff contaminated with PCBs.
 The initial barrier system was installed in July 2003.
 The stainless steel filter box, or gate, consists of four pairs of slots into which filters or cassettes containing absorbing material are placed.
 This paper presents the results of lab and field work used in the design of the barrier system.
-See also Science of the Total Environment 407(1):53-66(2008)
+See also Science of the Total Environment 407(1):53-66(2008); Slides by Rutter at RemTech 2014; Journal of Environmental Management 101:124-133(2012)

 Demonstration of the Aquablok® Sediment Capping Technology: Innovative Technology Evaluation Report